cristobal-sifon/pygmos/README.md

 all data associated with that object.
 It bias-subtracts all images and calibrates the science image with the flat field.
-It then does the wavelength calibration, removes cosmic rays using L.A.Cosmic (van Dokkum, 2001, PASP, 113, 1420) and sky subtracts the spectra.
+It then does the wavelength calibration, removes cosmic rays using L.A.Cosmic (van Dokkum, 2001, PASP, 113, 1420; distributed with permission) and sky subtracts the spectra.
 After this, the individual exposures are added.
 Finally, the 1d spectra are extracted.

 **Data format taken by pygmos:**

-Usual GMOS FITS files, which means two exposures per object, each of which is composed of a science image, a flat field and a calibration arc.
+Usual GMOS FITS files, which means a set of exposures per object, each of which is composed of a science image, a flat field and a calibration arc.